jodelamo/react-es6-demo/README.md

 # React with ECMAScript 6

 Showcasing how to use React with ECMAScript 6.
+Can be used as a starting point for a React app.

 ## Usage